Page Speed Optimization

 Preloading Your Fonts

-Fixing Flash of Unstyled Content
+Fixing Flash of Unstyled Text

 Google Analytics